maxwellkonnaris/prism/README.md

 - **reticulate**: Integrates R with Python, used for running SparCC, a Python-based tool.
 - **phyloseq**: For microbiome data analysis, used for Banocc covariance estimation.
 - **SpiecEasi**: For sparse inverse covariance estimation for ecological association inference.
 (Separate install below and not auto imported)
+- **CCLasso**: For sparse covariance estimation using compositional data using Lasso.
-- **CCLasso**: For sparse covariance estimation using compositional data.
-(Separate install below and not auto imported)
+- **SparCC**: For sparse covariance estimation using compositional data.
 - **propr**: For analyzing proportionality relationships in compositional data.
 (Separate install below and not auto imported)

 <br>